lhermann/lukashermann.dev/content/writing/programmatic-seo-a-step-by-step-guide.md

 - **There's strong competition:** There are already a lot of websites ranking highly for the keyword we've chosen, it will be harder for us to break into the top search results.
 - **Google has their own tool for it:** Google has its own timer tool, which appears at the top of search results for keywords like "30 minute timer."
 This means that it will be hard for us to compete for these keywords.

 Despite these challenges, it's still possible to succeed with programmatic SEO.
-As you'll see in the following steps, there are many ways to optimize your website and improve its search engine rankings.
+As you'll see in the following steps.
 In our case it worked out, in spite of these challenges.

 <figure class="max-w-prose mx-auto mb-12">
   <img